sautisalama/Salama/CONTRIBUTING.md

 ## Community and Support

-Join our community on [Discord](https://discord.gg/your-invite-link) for support and discussion.
-You can also reach out via [email](mailto:support@salama-community.com).
+Join our community on [Whatsapp]() for support and discussion.
+You can also reach out via [email](mailto:).

-Thank you for contributing to Salama Community!
+Thank you for contributing to Sauti Salama